Data-Nuggets/datanuggets.io/README.md

 # Data Nuggets Website

+## Running the project

+Make sure you have Docker installed.
+Then just run `./run.sh` to start the dev env in Docker.

+You can find the site in https://localhost:8000

 ## 🚀 Project Structure

 Inside of your Rocket project, you'll see the following folders and files: